 This run is often shortened to just Big Falls (carry-up, carry-out).
-There is a lot of action in
+There is a lot of action in a short reach.

 Little Falls is roadside off Big Falls Rd less than a mile east of Cty N.

 In addition to photos and videos (under a separate tab), check out the following excellent YouTube video for a lot of "boater's eye" (helmet cam) views of the run:

 USGS lists a sampling site with drainage area of 327 square miles.

 Immediately at the listed put-in, with roadside access, this is a 300-yard/0.2mi (+/-) stretch of (likely somewhat technical) class II(III) rapids.
 There are a few (generally catch-on-the-fly) possible playspots, and a few places which will become rather 'keepy' at flows near 1000-2000 cfs.